byxorna/merlin/README.md

 ## TODO

 * Pick a new name!
 Merlin is already a rubygem (http://rubygems.org/gems/merlin)
 * Finish test suite!
-Fix what may be broken in FileWatcher, and write tests for the CLI
+Fix what may be broken in FileWatcher, and write tests for the CLI.
 * Thread watching multiple template groups (needs to support logging to separate files?) (bin/merlin)
 * Config validation (bin/merlin)
 * Support coalescing watches within an interval, so we dont fire a regeneration every change (watch/etcd)